Epoch Times Reporters Reveal Their Most Memorable Moments Covering the Race to the White House 2024

 There were Democrats in West Virginia fighting for relevancy as their once-dominant party and the unions that supported it disappeared.

-There were North Dakota frackers all for “Drill, baby, drill,” but fearful about fluids their trade flushes into the earth.
+There were North Dakota frackers all for “Drill, baby, drill” but fearful about fluids their trade flushes into the earth.

 There were Wyoming coal miners rebranding themselves as “energy workers,” while federal public lands evolved into a vast industrial park of innovation.

 There were the “Bridge People” on the Southern Boulevard Bridge that spans Florida’s Lake Worth Lagoon between Palm Beach and West Palm Beach.
 It’s 100 yards from pink-walled Mar-a-Lago.
-These supporters of the former president flew Trump flags, sentinels of the sentiment that, though he was not in office, he still was in their hearts.
+These supporters of the former president flew Trump flags, sentinels of the sentiment that, although he was not in office, he still was in their hearts.
 As a nod to their efforts, Trump sent them pizza.

-There were Republicans campaigning in Nevada’s House primaries where, despite increasing GOP voter registrations, they couldn’t seem to break Democrats’ stranglehold in three Las Vegas-area Congressional districts.
+There were Republicans campaigning in Nevada’s House primaries where, despite increasing GOP voter registrations, they couldn’t seem to break Democrats’ stranglehold in three Las Vegas-area congressional districts.

-Most of all, there was Iowa.
+And there was Iowa.

 Former President Donald Trump tosses caps to the crowd at the Iowa State Fair in Des Moines, Iowa, on Aug.
 12, 2023.
 (Madalina Vasiliu/The Epoch Times)